 IEEE 802 LMSC understands that MIC is actively working on proceedings and regulations for authorizing SP operation in the 6 GHz band.
-We also recognize that the incumbent scenarios in Japan are unique and special as the result MIC is currently considering SP operation, under supervision of AFC System, in the two sub-bands, namely 6425 MHz to 6570 MHz and 6870 MHz to 7125 MHz, to accommodate presence of ENG incumbent operation in the band.
-As AFC system certification and deployment in the United States of America is making significant progress, we believe that the timing of authorization and enablement of AFC in Japan is perfect.
-IEEE 802

-LMSC respectfully request that MIC complete the work and authorization of SP mode in the 6 GHz band in a timely manner.
+We also recognize that the incumbent scenarios in Japan are unique and special, and that as a result MIC is currently considering SP operation, under supervision of AFC System, in the two sub-bands, namely 6425 MHz to 6570 MHz and 6870 MHz to 7125 MHz, to accommodate presence of Electronic News Gathering (ENG) incumbent operation in the band.
+As AFC system certification and deployment in the United States of America is making significant progress, we believe that the timing of authorization and enablement of AFC in Japan is very well timed.
+IEEE 802 LMSC respectfully request that MIC complete the work and authorization of SP mode in the 6 GHz band in a timely manner.